Crown-Matrix/Testing/README.md

 1. All occurences
 2. First Occurence
 3. Last Occurence
-Returns index of occurence(s) as result
+-Returns index of occurence(s) as result
-Returns "data not found in list" when no occurences found
+-Returns "data not found in list" when no occurences found

 ### Filter(func,*args)
 -Iterates through linked list running given function with each node as input.